edieugenio/books/The_Pragmatic_Programmer.md

 #### The Cat Ate My Source Code

-> <del>The greatest of all weaknesses is the fear of appearing weak.</del>
+> <del>"The greatest of all weaknesses is the fear of appearing weak."</del>

-> La mayor de todas las debilidades es el miedo a parecer débil.
+> "La mayor de todas las debilidades es el miedo a parecer débil."

 <del>One of the cornerstones of the pragmatic philosophy is the idea of taking responsibility for yourself and your actions in terms of your career advancement, your project, and your day-to-day work.
 A Pragmatic Programmer takes charge of his or her own career, and isn’t afraid to admit ignorance or error.
 It’s not the most pleasant aspect of programming, to be sure, but it will happen—even on the best of projects.
 Despite thorough testing, good documentation, and solid automation, things go wrong.
 Deliveries are late.
 Unforeseen technical problems come up.</del>

-Una de las piedras angulares de la filosofía pragmática es la idea de responsabilizarse de sí mismo y de sus acciones en cuanto a su carrera, su proyecto y su trabajo cotidiano.
+Una de las piedras angulares de la filosofía pragmática es la idea de responsabilizarse de uno mismo y de sus acciones en cuanto a su carrera, su proyecto y su trabajo cotidiano.
 Un programador pragmático se hace cargo de su propia carrera y no tiene miedo de admitir ignorancia o error.
 No es el aspecto más agradable de la programación, sin duda, pero ocurrirá -incluso en los mejores proyectos.
-A pesar de pruebas minuciosas, buena documentación y automatización sólida, las cosas van mal.
+A pesar de pruebas minuciosas, buena documentación y automatización sólida, las cosas pueden salir mal.
 Las entregas llegan tarde.
 Surgen problemas técnicos imprevistos.

 <del>These things happen, and we try to deal with them as professionally as we can.
 This means being honest and direct.
 We can be proud of our abilities, but we must be honest about our shortcomings—our ignorance as well as our mistakes.</del>